 - Accepting money on term deposit

-- Lending money by overdraft, instalment loan, or other
+- Lending money by overdraft, installment loan, or other

 - Providing documentary and steady guarantees, performance bonds, securities underwriting commitments and other forms of off-balance sheet exposure